RProDigest/dual-engine-5g-energy-optimisation/notebooks/02_dual_engine_framework/README.md

 This repository contains the implementation of a dual-engine framework for optimising 5G network energy consumption using surrogate-based optimisation and offline reinforcement learning.
 The project was developed as part of the dissertation:

-**Towards Sustainable 5G Networks: A Twin-Engine Framework Using Offline Reinforcement Learning and Surrogate-Based Optimization**
+**Towards Sustainable 5G Networks: A Dual-Engine Framework Using Offline Reinforcement Learning and Surrogate-Based Optimization**

 Author: **Mubanga Nsofu**